gajos112/Windows-Scheduled-Task-Parser/README.md

       </ScheduleByWeek>
 </CalendarTrigger>
 ```
-Based on the code above we can see that we have at least two triggers of the same type - they are bot "CalendarTriggers".
-For each XML node we can have sevreal subnodes like: StartBoundary, ScheduleByDay, EndBoundary and muc more.
+Based on the code above we can see that we have at least two triggers of the same type - they are both "CalendarTriggers".
+For each XML node, we can have sevreal subnodes like: StartBoundary, ScheduleByDay, EndBoundary and muhc more.
 The tool will check all of them and make a note of it.

 ![alt text](https://github.com/gajos112/Windows-Scheduled-Task-Parser/blob/main/Images/NewTriggerTwoTasks.png?raw=true)

+The next tab called "Actions" specifies what action will be executed once task is launched.
+As in the previous tab, we can create multiple diffrent actions.
+For example, one task can start 12 different executables.

 ![alt text](https://github.com/gajos112/Windows-Scheduled-Task-Parser/blob/main/Images/Actions.png?raw=true)